OpenBfS/UncertRadio/latest/_sources/doc_files/batch_mode/batch_mode_excel.rst.txt

 evaluating different batch samples such that only a part of the input parameters varies from measurement to measurement.
-The latter, however, requires that the user delivers a program part which modifies the “variable” input parameters in a copy of the master project file based on the :ref:`input format of a TXP project file <structure of the project file>` This work needs to be done by the user.
+The latter, however, requires that the user delivers a program part which modifies the "variable" input parameters in a copy of the master project file based on the :ref:`input format of a TXP project file <structure of the project file>` This work needs to be done by the user.